Jeff's Bike and random bike related stuff from NZ

 There are many cafes enroute if you feel the need to refuel.
 Quite a few in Island Bay, and one placed perfectly in Miramar after visiting the Wellywood sign.
 Little Bread Loaf is a good spot to refuel before the last section of the ride through Jail Brake and back down through Mt Vic.

-We finish at Macs Brew bar on the Waterfront.
+We finish at Shed 22 on the Waterfront.

 Revolution Bicycles remain the gold sponsors.